hagemt/node-ciscospark-webhook-validator/README.md

 Using HTTPS + `Authorization`, that webhook's `secret` is requested from Spark.

 `X-Spark-Signature` is compared against the digest; validated JSON is returned.

-If possible, NodeJS's `crypto.timingSafeEqual` is used to compare `Buffer` bytes.

-N.B.
-Prior to v6.6.0, `crypto.timingSafeEqual` was not available; a fallback is provided.

 Correctness follows from use of the webhook's fetched `secret` for HMAC validation.